CyVerse-learning-materials/creating-docker-containers-quickstart/step2.rst

   .. tip::

-      Docker Hub hosts |Official Images|, which can be more secure than unverified images available on Docker Hub (which can be pushed there by anyone with a Docker Hub account).
-Official images are also more likely to be configured correctly
+      Docker Hub hosts |Official Images|, which are generally more secure than unverified images (anyone with a Docker Hub account can host and image).
+      Official images are also more likely to be configured correctly.

 We will test your installation by pulling and running the "Hello World" image: